-The Northern Pocket Gopher is widely distributed in North America, however, they have been documented in only two counties in extreme northwestern Minnesota.
+Although the Northern Pocket Gopher is widely distributed in North America, they have been documented in only two counties in extreme northwestern Minnesota.
 These locations constitute the eastern range limit of the species in the United States.
 Based on trapping records, Northern Pocket Gophers appear to have declined in the state.
 The major causes of the decline are thought to include habitat loss, persecution by humans, and competition with the more common Plains Pocket Gopher.
 Much of the habitat for this species has been converted to farmland, which destroys underground burrows (Minnesota’s Remaining Native Prairie).
 Compounding this problem is the view of pocket gophers as unwanted pests in agricultural areas because of the mounds of soil they create in fields and pastures.
 Because of the potential damage to machinery and livestock, pocket gophers are controlled by poisoning and trapping, and some counties still carry a bounty of $0.50 to $2.00 per pocket gopher.
 The 2016 bounty for pocket gophers in Kittson County is $0.50 per pocket gopher.
 Unfortunately, no distinction is made between the more common Plains Pocket Gopher and the rare Northern Pocket Gopher.

 Conservation Efforts in Minnesota

 Surveys for Northern Pocket Gophers have been conducted by the Minnesota Biological Survey.
 Known populations should be monitored periodically to determine changes in distribution and abundance, and additional surveys should be conducted to assess the statewide distribution of the species.

 Gerda Nordquist, 1988; Aren Gunderson, MN DNR, 2008; Emily Dunlap, 2017